Student accommodation: Current halls of residence

 Private halls of residence, also known as purpose-built student accommodation (PBSA), are available in many university towns and cities.
 Many are covered by the Accreditation Network UK Code of Standards for Larger Developments, (Note: The code defines a larger development as "a development where more than 15 students live in one building in rooms off a central corridor, in cluster flats, or in self-contained flats") and housing services at some universities (such as the University of London) will only list accredited PBSAs.
 Many halls are delivered in partnership between educational establishments and private developers, and both codes include the same methodology for defining whether a hall counts as "managed and controlled by an educational establishment", making it a university hall, or is a private hall.
 Private halls may include facilities such as common rooms, gyms and study spaces.
 Private halls are often the most expensive accommodation option available in university towns.
 Some of the companies which have developed such accommodation are based offshore, which has led to concerns about tax avoidance and evasion of sanctions on Russian owners.

 In the 2021/22 academic year, 347,680 (16 per cent) of the UK's 2,185,665 students were living in accommodation maintained by their higher education provider (either halls or colleges) and 200,895 (nine per cent) were in private-sector halls.

 Within London, the London Plan that was adopted in 2021 specified that PBSAs had to have a minimum of 35 per cent of rooms rented at 55 per cent or less of the maximum student loan for London.
 However, this has had the effect of making PBSAs not financially viable in more expensive areas of London, so development of new PBSAs has been primarily in outer London.
-A majority of rooms, including all of the affordable rooms, also had to be linked to a university via a contractural nomination agreement.
+A majority of rooms, including all of the affordable rooms, also had to be linked to a university via a contractual nomination agreement.
 As this puts financial risks on the institutions, particularly with uncertainties over international student recruitment, this has led to the four richest institutions (Imperial College London, King's College London, London School of Economics and University College London) dominating the supply of new halls.
 Analysis of student numbers in London has shown that, as of 2024, 111,000 students are guaranteed a place in halls (including contracted private halls) by their universities but that there were only around 100,000 beds in university halls and private PBSAs.
 This has led University College London to remove their housing guarantee for incoming students and replace it with a system of priority groups.

 Studies in Australia, New Zealand and the UK have shown that international students prefer to live in PBSAs while domestic students prefer houses in multiple occupation, raising concerns that PBSAs drive geographies of exclusion, with international and domestic students becoming segregated.